scalar-labs/docs-scalardb-community/README.md

 # ScalarDB Community Documentation

-> **Note**
+> [!IMPORTANT]
 >
-> If you're looking for the documentation repository for the commercial version of ScalarDB, please see [scalar-labs/docs-scalardb](https://github.com/scalar-labs/docs-scalardb), which stores the documentation for [ScalarDB Enterprise Docs](https://scalardb.scalar-labs.com/docs).

-This repository contains documentation source files for the open-source version of ScalarDB.
-Please view this documentation at [ScalarDB Community Docs](https://scalardb-community.scalar-labs.com/docs).
+> The ScalarDB Community docs site repository is no longer maintained and will be archived in the near future since the docs now live on the [ScalarDB docs site](https://scalardb.scalar-labs.com/docs/).
+>
+> Currently, all pages from the ScalarDB Community docs site redirect visitors to the ScalarDB docs site.
+On those page are tags that show whether the contents apply to the Community edition, Enterprise edition, or Enterprise Premium edition of ScalarDB.

 ## Interested in using ScalarDB Enterprise?